mohammed0335/Campus-Connect-/README.md

-# Campus-Connect-
-University students today face challenges in building meaningful connections within their academic community.
-While general social media platforms exist, they lack features specifically designed for the unique needs of student life.
-Such features include finding study partners, discovering campus events, sharing academic resources,
+School students face challenges forming meaningful connections in their academic communities.
+Campus Connect addresses this by providing features tailored to student life such as study groups, resource sharing, events, and communication.